Düren: 20th century

 By 1900, Düren was among Germany's richest cities (with 42 millionaires and 93 factories) and had a population of 27,168.
 By comparison, fewer than 5,000 people had lived in Düren a century earlier.

 The city of Düren was located on the main fighting front during the Allied invasion of Germany in World War II.
 During 1944 and 1945, the protracted and bloody Battle for Hürtgenwald was fought on Düren's district area, and on November 16, 1944, Düren was completely destroyed by Allied air bombings.
 Approximately 22,000 people lived in Düren at that time, and 3,000 of them died during the bombing.
 Those who survived were evacuated to central Germany.
 Destroyed buildings included the Stadttheater Düren (1907), designed in Jugendstil by Carl Moritz.

 By 1939, the population had risen to over 45,000, but then fell to just 3,806 by June 1945 due to the effects of World War II.
 After the bombing of November 16, 1944, on March 1, 1945, only four German residents lived in the city, including forced laborers etc. there were 21 people.
-On April 1st, the number of inhabitants had risen to 180 and on May 1st, 1945 there were already 1218 people.
+On April 1, the number of inhabitants had risen to 180 and on May 1, 1945, there were already 1,218 people.
 In December 1945 the number increased to 25,000 inhabitants and in 1958 it was 45,000, the same number as before the war.
-Due to the incorporation of several places in the area, the city's population grew on January 1, 1972 by 35,522 to 89,087.
+Due to the incorporation of several places in the area, the city's population grew on January 1, 1972, by 35,522 to 89,087.

 On February 25, 1945, U.S. troops crossed the Rur at Düren.
 After the war was over in the summer that year, many evacuated people came back to the destroyed city and started to rebuild their homes against the advice of the American troops.
 By June 1945, the population had risen to 3,806.
 Most of the architecture in Düren therefore dates from the 1950s.

 Culture and points of interest

 The most famous museum of Düren is the Leopold Hoesch Museum.
-The in 1905 in Baroque Revival architecture erected building presents changing exhibitions of contemporary art.
-Since 1986, can also be seen artworks of the international Biennale PaperArt.
-Since 2006, is in the former nurses' home of the St. Augustinus Hospital Lendersdorf the Düren Carnival Museum.
-The most recent museum is the in 2009 founded Stadtmuseum Düren.
-This museum shows an exhibition of the local history.
+The Baroque Revival style building erected in 1905 presents changing exhibitions of contemporary art.
+Since 1986, it also displays artworks from the international Biennale PaperArt.
+Since 2006, the former nurses' home of the St. Augustinus Hospital Lendersdorf has housed the Düren Carnival Museum.
+The most recent museum is the Stadtmuseum Düren local history museum, founded in 2009.